 WHAT IS A RESPITE FAMILY?

 These are the Aunt, Uncle and Grandparent figures for the foster children.
-Respite Family stand beside the Foster Family by providing another level of support.
+Respite Families stand beside the Foster Family by providing another level of support.
 Overnight childcare, weekend care, attending ball games or recitals are just a few areas where the Respite Family supports the Foster Family.
-Our Foster Families need an extended break from time to time and The Respite Family is there to provide an approved home for their foster children.
-To be a Respite Family you will walk through the same training as the Foster Family.
+Our Foster Families need an extended break from time to time and the Respite Family is there to provide an approved home for their foster children.
+To become a Respite Family you will walk through the same training as the Foster Family.

 WHAT IS A FOSTER FAMILY?

-These are the homes that are willing to have foster children live with them for a few days, a week, a month or longer.
-However long it takes for the birth family to work on correcting the issues that stand in the way of their children returning home.
+These are the homes that are willing to have foster children live with them for a few days, a week, a month or however long it takes for the birth family to work on correcting the issues that stand in the way of their children returning home.
 Foster Families are the front line of WeFoster.
-Many times these children are much different then your own and they come into your care scared and broken.
+Many times these children are much different form your own and they come into your care scared and broken.
 Trust is difficult with these children.
-The Foster Family has to be prepared to work through many unforseen situations while the child is in their care.
+The Foster Family has to be prepared to work through many unforeseen situations while the child is in their care.
 Another aspect of the Foster Family is the work that needs to happen with the birth family.
-Many times it is the Foster Mom or Dad mentoring and coaching the birth parents.
-Making it possible for the child to return home.
+Many times, it is the Foster Mom or Dad mentoring and coaching the birth parents that makes it possible for the child to return home.